 - Yogurt parfait popsicles.
 A yogurt parfait is a classic breakfast side dish that you can easily turn into a delicious popsicle.
 This recipe from I Heart Naptime may be just what you need.
 It calls for Greek yogurt, milk, honey, granola, and berries and chopped fruit.
 You can find the recipe here.

 - Nutella yogurt popsicles.
 Do you enjoy having Nutella on toast for breakfast?
-If so, consider adding Nutella to your yogurt parfait popsicles.
-The recipe from Baking a Moment calls for Greek yogurt, fresh fruit, Nutella, and granola.
-It will definitely put a smile on your family’s face.
+If so, consider adding Nutella to your frozen treat popsicles.
+The recipe from Baking a Moment will definitely put a smile on your family’s face.

 - Milk and fruity cereal popsicles for kids.
-Take your kids’ milk and cereal breakfast to a whole new level with breakfast popsicles.
-This recipe from In Katrina’s Kitchen calls from a banana, Greek yogurt, strawberry milk, and cereal.
-To make the popsicles use your kids’ favorite cereal such as Fruity Pebbles or Fruit Loops.
-You can also vary the milk by using chocolate milk instead of strawberry milk
+Take your kids’ milk and cereal breakfast to a whole new level.
+This recipe from In Katrina’s Kitchen calls fro a banana, Greek yogurt, strawberry milk, and cereal.
+Use your kids’ favorite cereal such as Fruity Pebbles or Fruit Loops.

 - Banana and honey cereal popsicles.
 Is your favorite morning cereal Honey Bunches of Oats?
-If so, you’ll love these popsicles!
+If so, you’ll love these!
 They’re creamy, nutritious, and absolutely delicious.
-No Spoon Necessary’s popsicles are made with Greek yogurt, milk, honey, cinnamon, bananas, and Honey Bunches of Oats cereal.
+No Spoon Necessary’s treats are made with Greek yogurt, milk, honey, cinnamon, bananas, and Honey Bunches of Oats cereal.

 - Iced coffee popsicles.
 Do you need your morning cup of Joe for an energy boost?
 A cup of coffee may be too hot for a summer morning, so try a coffee popsicles instead.
 They are easy to make and a fun treat for the Monday blues.
 All you need is some strong coffee, heavy cream, and sugar.
 Here’s a recipe from the View From Great Island.

 - Earl Grey popsicles.
 If you aren’t a big fan of coffee try tea popsicles instead.
-This tea popsicle recipe from Dessert for Two is made with boiling water, Earl Grey tea bags, agave nectar, and light coconut milk.
-It’s a fun addition to your breakfast and it also makes a yummy dessert.
+This recipe from Dessert for Two is made with boiling water, Earl Grey tea bags, agave nectar, and light coconut milk.